-- parentPath The path of the parent entity, defined as: - HDFS file or directory fileSystemPath of the parent directory (do not provide this field if the entity being affected is the root directory).
-Example parentPath for /user/admin/input\dir:/user/admin.
-If you add metadata to a directory, the metadata does not propagate to any files and folders in that directory. - Hive database If you are updating database metadata, you do not specify this field. - Hive table or view The name of database containing the table or view.
+- parentPath The path of the parent entity, defined as: - HDFS file or directory fileSystemPath of the parent directory.
+(Do not provide this field if the entity affected is the root directory.)
+Example parentPath for /user/admin/input_dir: /user/admin.
+If you add metadata to a directory, the metadata does not propagate to any files or folders in that directory. - Hive database If you are updating database metadata, do not specify this field. - Hive table or view The name of database containing the table or view.
 Example for a table in the default database: default. - Hive column database name/table name/view name.
-Example for a column in the sample 07 table: default/sample\07. - originalName (required) The name as defined by the source system. - HDFS file or directory- Name of file or directory (ROOT if the entity is the root directory).
-Example originalName for /user/admin/input\dir: input\dir. - Hive database, table, view, or column The name of the database, table, view, or column. - Example for default database: default - Example for sample\07 table: sample\07 - name Name metadata - description Description metadata - tags Tag metadata - properties Custom metadata properties.
-The format is {key: value}
+Example for a column in the sample_07 table: default/sample_07. - originalName (required) The name as defined by the source system. - HDFS file or directory- Name of file or directory (ROOT if the entity is the root directory).
+Example originalName for /user/admin/input_dir: input_dir. - Hive database, table, view, or column The name of the database, table, view, or column. - Example for default database: default - Example for sample_07 table: sample_07

+- name Name metadata.

+- description Description metadata.

+- tags Tag metadata.

+- properties Custom metadata properties.
+The format is {key: value}.